lnickers2004/cordova-plugin-stepcounter/README.md

 Use stepcounter.deviceCanCountSteps() to see if a device meets these requirements before trying to use it any further.

+## Here be dragons

+The quality, usefulness and functionality of this code is in no way guaranteed.
+This is far from production ready stuff you're looking at, and definitely has a few hairy parts that need combing over.
+If you'd like to help, I'd love to hear from you!

+### Outstanding issues

+Android seems to randomly kill the step counter if your application is running in the background (ie. in the case of multitasking)

 ## More Info

 For more information on setting up Cordova see [the documentation](http://cordova.apache.org/docs/en/4.0.0/guide_cli_index.md.html#The%20Command-Line%20Interface)